enasequence/read_docs/submit/assembly/genome.rst

 This will be done at the discretion of the curation team when provided with valid reasoning, and can be requested through our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

+Note that their is no limit on the quantity of sequence data in bases, just the amount of sequences in total.

 Assembly Updates
 ================